 - Add the peppers, tomatoes and garlic.
 Cook and stir for a minute.

-- Add the eggplants, simmer until most of the liquid it releases has evaporated.
+- Add the eggplants, simmer and stir until most of the liquid it releases has evaporated.

-- Add the eggs, mix and stir until the eggs set.
+- Add the eggs, cook and stir until the eggs set.

-- Season with a pinch of pepper and salt to taste.
+- Season with pepper and salt to taste.
 Add the cilantro and stir.

 - Remove from the heat.
 Serve hot as a side dish, or as a main dish.